Shopify/ghostferry/master/_sources/technicaloverview.rst.txt

    target database.
 3. Ghostferry finishes copying all data from the source and target database.
    The binlog apply operation of (1) continues in the background.
-4. Ghostferry waits until the binlog apply is roughly caught up to the latest available position on the source database.
+4. Ghostferry waits until the binlog apply is close to caught up to the latest available position on the source database.
+This is done so we don't initiate the cutover process when there is a large backlog of binlog entries to be applied to the target, thereby reducing the downtime required.
-5. Outside of Ghostferry: you should no more writes to to the source database via either a read_only flag (for whole database) or some sort of application level lock (for partial database).
+5. Outside of Ghostferry: you should allow no more writes to to the source database via either a read_only flag (for whole database copies) or some sort of application level lock (for partial database copies).
 6. Instruct Ghostferry to enter the cutover phase.
-This essentially tells Ghostferry to stop tailing binlog after catching up to the latest master position.
+This essentially tells Ghostferry to stop tailing the binlog after catching up to the latest master position.
 Once Ghostferry does this, it terminates.
-This step can be done via the web ui or via a method call.
+This step can be done via the web UI or via a method call.
 7. Outside of Ghostferry: you should change the application that uses the source database to use the target database.
 You should also enable writes on the target database if it was previously read only somehow.